-4.4.1 Statkraft is a proud member of the local Chamber of Commerce where our projects are based.
-Through joining the Chamber of Commerce Statkraft can support local business initiatives and promote supply chain opportunities linked to our projects.
+4.4.1 Statkraft is a proud member of the local Chambers of Commerce where our projects are based.
+Through joining Chambers of Commerce Statkraft can support local business initiatives and promote supply chain opportunities linked to our projects.

 4.5 Highland Community Interest Company